lfost42/python/week01/project/README.md

 Write a python program to spin up a flask webserver.
 The flask webserver should implement at least one http method (using a decorator)

 [x] - Firstly, to save an uploaded excel file to a designated upload folder in a file system accessible to the webserver.

-[ ] - Secondly, to parse the file, and generate output.
+[-] - Secondly, to parse the file, and generate output.
 The parse logic is described below.
 [ ] - Thirdly to store the output in a table in sqlite.

 For any of the above processing:

-[ ]  log the normal status or an error message if an error occurs, using a logger to a log file

-[ ]  the flask webserver will log any such messages to a logfile on the server side

-[x]  move the file to a designated "error" folder if an error occurs, or move it to a designated "archive" folder if processing succeeds
+[x]  log the normal status or an error message if an error occurs, using a logger to a log file [x]  the flask webserver will log any such messages to a logfile on the server side [x]  move the file to a designated "error" folder if an error occurs, or move it to a designated "archive" folder if processing succeeds

-[ ]  return an appropriate http code to the client that reflects the success/failure
+[x]  return an appropriate http code to the client that reflects the success/failure

 There are more details specified in the work item processing job status section below in this document.